antrianis/LFCS-official/stuff/EssentialCommands.md

 ## Log into local & remote graphical and text mode consoles

-Basic concept to know:
+Basic concepts to know:

 * **Text Terminal**: text input/output environment.
   * Originally, they meant a piece of equipment through which you could interact with a computer: in the early days of Unix, that meant a teleprinter-style device resembling a typewriter, sometimes called a teletypewriter, or “tty” in shorthand
   * Tty were used to establish a connection to a mainframe computer and share operating system provided by it
   * A typical text terminal produces input and displays output and errors
-* **Console**: terminal in modern computers that don't use mainframe but have an own operating system.
+* **Console**: terminal in modern computers that don't use mainframe but have their own operating system.
 It is generally a terminal in the physical sense that is, by some definition, the primary terminal directly connected to a machine.
   * The console appears to the operating system "like" a remote terminal
   * In Linux and FreeBSD, the console, in realty, appears as several terminals (*ttys*) called *Virtual Consoles*
 * **Virtual Consoles**: to provide several text terminals on a single computer